jordenhill/Rikaitan/README.md

 Change Log
 ----------
+**Version 1.8.3:** Fixed misspelled initialStickyPopup for 'b' key case, causing b key to not function properly.

 **Version 1.8.2 (11/17/2014):** More console console error messages reported, removed messages for user version to prevent intrusiveness.

 **Version 1.8.1 (11/4/2014):** Had some console messages that weren't removed, which could be an annoyance to users who see the console.
 I've removed them.